An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

 Some people refer to ectopic pregnancy as a tubal pregnancy, for this reason.

-Ectopic pregnancies are rare, and only affect around 1% of pregnancies.
+Ectopic (meaning ‘out of place’) pregnancies are rare, and only affect around 1% of pregnancies.

 However, other non-tubal ectopic pregnancies may occur, including cervical pregnancies, ovarian (inside the ovary – rare) and others.

 Fertilised eggs have also been known to implant themselves in a uterine scar, from a previous c-section.

 Here are five things you need to know about ectopic pregnancy:

 Causes Of Ectopic Pregnancy